baidu/tera/README.md

 ## Contributing to Tera
 Contributions are welcomed and greatly appreciated.

-Read [Roadmap](doc/en/roadmap.md) to get a general knowledge about our development plans.
+Read [Roadmap](doc/en/roadmap.md) to get a general knowledge about our development plan.

 See [Contributions](doc/en/contributor.md) for more details.